 Suppose you want to stop gambling and create a change in your life.
 We want to support you as much as possible.
-Change can only come from you, but it’s easier if you have a good support network around you.
+Change can only come from you, but it’s easier if you have a good support network.
 In our community, you’ll find 100s of people with similar experiences.
 From today, you’re not alone anymore.

-To break free from addiction, we believe the first step is to understand what the habit is doing for us.
+To break free from addiction, the first step is understanding what the habit is doing for us.
 It begins by answering the following questions:

 - What happens when you gamble?

-- Does it create a moment of peace, a time when nothing else matters?
+- Does it create a moment of peace when nothing else matters?